edo1z/repcon/README.md

 - **Selective Inclusion**: Automatically excludes files listed in `.gitignore`, ensuring only the necessary files are included.
 - **Custom Ignore Rules**: Users can specify additional patterns to ignore files or directories, providing more control over the included content.
-- **Text Document Formatting**: Each file's content is enclosed within a clear start and end comment, accompanied by a header indicating the file's path and repository name for easy identification.
+- **Text Document Formatting**: Each file's content is enclosed within a clear start and end comment, accompanied by a header indicating the file's path for easy identification.

 ## Installation